 - Beef Shanks: This lean cut of meat takes a long time to cook, but is well worth the effort!

-- Salt and Pepper: Freshly cracked or ground pepper gives the most intense flavor.
+- Salt and Pepper: Freshly cracked or ground black pepper gives the most intense flavor.

 - Celery, Carrot, and Onion: Dice up the vegetables to flavor the sauce.

-- Garlic: Mince up the garlic, or put it through a press.
+- Garlic: Mince up fresh garlic or put it through a press.

 - Wine: Use a full-bodied red wine that you enjoy drinking.
 It doesn’t have to be expensive, just tasty!
 Avoid using salted cooking wines that aren’t meant for drinking, since these contain added ingredients and can give an unpleasant flavor.